Humboldt County 4-H Events

 Presentation Day: Both County and Regional Presentation Day events provide opportunities for 4-H members to learn to express themselves in creative and effective ways.
 They have an opportunity to plan and present demonstrations, speeches, table top displays or skits.
 County Presentation Day is held in February, Regional Presentation Day is held in April and State Presentation Day is in May.

 Project Field Day: All 4-H members, (Livestock and non-Livestock), have an opportunity to competitively demonstrate their skills in their project areas on this day.
 Members design and exhibit posters, prepare judging activities, or project action booths, plan menus and parties, and prepare their favorite foods.
 Guest speakers, educational sessions and entertainment may also be part of the event.

 Rabbit/Cavy Show: This event provides an opportunity for 4-H members to exhibit their animal for competition, thereby learning its conformation faults.
 This event includes an opportunity for showmanship competition for older members as well.

-SET Expo: This Science, Engineering & Technology event is held in April and features displays, booths, live presentations classes, a tree planting service project, and a team competition.
-Visit the SET Expo website at http://setexpo.community.officelive.com/default.aspx
+STEM Expo: This Science, Technology, Engineering and Math event is held in April and features displays, booths, live presentations classes, a tree planting service project, and a team competition.

-Summer Camp: This weekend event provides an opportunity for 4-H members to come together for a campout including trail hikes, educational sessions, and entertainment.
-Summer Camp is usually held in August in Maple Creek.
+Summer Camp: This week long event provides an opportunity for 4-H members to come together for a camp-out including trail hikes, educational sessions, and entertainment.
+Summer Camp is usually held in July at Blue Slide Camp.

 Tour of the Unknown Coast: Held in May this bicycle race is a fund raising opportunity for our County Program.
 This event is organized by an outside agency.
 Our 4-H responsibility is to organize volunteers to help staff the event, serve food, hand out medals, etc. For more information go to http://tuccycle.org/